 A nice sunset over Jerusalem (taken from our balcony).

-Will's preschool at Augusta Victoria.
+Will's preschool (from earlier in the week) at Augusta Victoria.
 There are seven foreign kids and twelve Arab kids.
 This was singing time where they are learning Christmas carols in Arabic, English and German.
 Tomorrow I leave for the Galilee for 11 days of intensive New Testament classes and field trips.
 This is always a favorite for the students.
 Marie and the kids will come up on Friday after school to join me for the final week.